VishalSinghRepository/datacleaning_excel/README.md

      steps involved---> ( ctrl+H ) over `Marital Status` ---> replace (`M` with `Married` and `S` with `Single`)
    - Ensured `Gender` column were replace as (`M` with `Male` and `F` with `Female`)

-     NOTE:if not changed, there will be a conflict in the final vizualization to what `M` incidates, as it refers to both `Male` and `Married`.
+     NOTE:If not changed, there will be a conflict in the final vizualization to what `M` incidates, as it refers to both `Male` and `Married`.

 3. **Corrected Data Types**
    - Changed `Income` to currency format.